 6 must read vegetable garden tips

-So, this is a year you are going to start a garden?
+So, this is the year you are going to start a garden?
 That’s great!
 At this point, you are probably aware of all the benefits of home gardening.
-Many of us here at Eichenlaub have home gardens and we have installed several for our clients.
+Here are a few simple vegetable garden tips from the experts at Eichenlaub.

 Here are a few tips to ensure you have a successful vegetable garden